 A JSA focuses on the relationship between the workers, the task, the tools and the work environment.
 Ideally, after uncontrolled hazards & associated risks have been identified, steps shall be taken to eliminate or reduce them to an acceptable risk level.

-For a JSA to be effective, AtoN managers and supervisors must demonstrate commitment by following through to correct any uncontrolled hazards identified.

-A sample of a JSA format, which also refers to JHA (Job Hazard Analysis), has been provided in Figure 1.
-The JSA process is highly reliant on the relevant laws, legislations, regulations or codes of conduct for that country or region.
-The government bodies responsible for workplace or occupational health and safety will usually have working templates for JSAs, which outline a compliant format.

 Personal Protective Equipment (PPE)

-Personal Protective Equipment, commonly known as ‘PPE’s’, the main purpose of which is to supplement other means of hazard control.
+Personal Protective Equipment, commonly known as ‘PPE’, has the main purpose of supplementing other means of hazard control.
 PPE act as a frontline barrier to protect or shield a person from unnecessary exposure to hazards on the job.

 PPE are generally clothing, equipment or other items such as high visibility clothing, safety boots, helmets, safety glasses, and ear plugs.
 PPE are used by a person employed in a hazardous undertaking for safety against injury from a majority of dangerous elements.
 It is made to protect a person’s body such as limbs, head, face, eyes, nose, ears and several internal organs.
 Since it is mainly built to protect the integrity of a worker’s body, quite a few regulations and statutes are passed imposing use of such protective equipment.
 AtoN authorities and private organization should consult the relevant authorities for details of how to be compliant in the supply and use of PPE.

 PPE choice is dependent on the task to be undertaken.
-Whilst some PPE, such as steel capped safety boots, may be mandatory for the vast majority of AtoN activities and workspaces, other PPE will be required according to the type of activity to be undertaken.
+Whilst some PPE, such as steel-capped safety boots, may be mandatory for the vast majority of AtoN activities and workspaces, other PPE will be required according to the type of activity to be undertaken.
 For instance, safety harnesses would only be required for any work undertaken at a height set by the relevant standards, and safety goggles, gloves and respirator masks may be required for painting or restoration works.

 Emergency preparedness and response